mensmediumtall/mensmediumtall.github.com/posts/fat.md

 > and Tall is *good* so I can
 > *brag* that I shop at a big *and tall* store.

-In reality big and tall stores don't have lengths that are any longer than would be expected in accordance with normal size progression.

-Well, we're born this way.
+Well, we're born this way (but not [this way][born-this-way].
 It's not something we can change by changing our lifestyle.
 It's not that we have anything against the fat, it's that we don't like that this double-euphemism **comes at the *our* expense**!

+In reality big and tall stores don't have lengths that are any longer than would be expected in accordance with normal size progression.

 An *extra large* is maybe 2 inches longer than a *small*.
-For many brands and styles, an *LT* and an *XXXL* (pronounced triple-X L) are exactly the same size - they're simply relabeled.
+For many brands and styles, an *LT* and an *XXXL* (pronounced triple-X L, hence the *an*) are exactly the same size - they're simply relabeled.

 We (speaking for many a tall person) are a little bitter about that injustice.